 Durham University's Multidisciplinary Centre for Doctoral Training in Energy (CDT) was launched in October 2009.
-The CDT has admitted 58 students from eight different academic departments across the faculties of science and social sciences.
-The CDT is now one of the longest running, largest and most successful CDTs at Durham University.
-The CDT was originally funded by EPSRC and the Durham Energy Institute has worked to ensure that the CDT is now continuing beyond the original research council funding.
+The CDT has admitted 62 students from eight different academic departments across the faculties of science and social sciences.
+The CDT is one of the longest running, largest and most successful CDTs at Durham University.
+The CDT was originally funded by EPSRC.
+The Durham Energy Institute has worked to ensure that the CDT is now continuing beyond the original research council funding.
 As part of this multidisciplinary CDT in Energy students have the opportunity to gain wide ranging knowledge of energy related issues from technical to political to economic to social aspects.
 This supports students undertaking world class research within a world leading research group at Durham University.

 The Durham Multidisciplinary CDT in Energy provides a wide ranging, stimulating and effective training programme in all aspects of energy with particular emphasis on developing multidisciplinary perspectives and approaches to energy problems.
 You will find more information about the Energy CDT from the links along with information for potential applicants.